jibby0/server/README.md

 # Monitoring

-https://rpi4cluster.com/monitoring/monitor-intro/, + what's in the `monitoring` folder.
+The `monitoring` folder is mostly the manifests from https://rpi4cluster.com/monitoring/monitor-intro/.

-Tried https://github.com/prometheus-operator/kube-prometheus.
-The only way to persist dashboards is to add them to Jsonnet & apply the generated configmap.
-I'm not ready for that kind of IaC commitment in a homelab.
+I tried https://github.com/prometheus-operator/kube-prometheus, & when I did, the only way to persist dashboards is to add them to Jsonnet & apply the generated configmap.
+I don't need that kind of IaC commitment in monitoring personal use dashboards.

 # Exposing internal services